wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/5-powerapps-create-first.md

 OK, let's get started.

 Now that you're familiar with all the parts of Microsoft PowerApps and the options for creating apps, it's time to actually build an app.
-In this unit, you'll generate a phone app where the data source is a Microsoft Excel workbook that's stored on your Microsoft OneDrive for Business account.
-This Excel workbook lists a company's inventory of flooring samples, together with pictures and prices.
+In this unit, you'll generate a phone app where the data source is a Microsoft Excel workbook.
+You'll first download, which lists a company's inventory of flooring samples, together with pictures and prices.
+Then you'll upload the workbook to a Microsoft OneDrive for Business account.

 But keep in mind that you can use data from lots of other sources, including Microsoft SharePoint, cloud services like Salesforce, and on-premises sources like Microsoft SQL Server.